-About Thai Sweet
+About Thai Sweet, seeds

 About Basil, Thai

-DESCRIPTION.
-Anise flavor.
-Cooking uses.
+Anise-flavored leaves on purple-burgundy stems.
+Purple and magenta flowers.
+Used in pho, pad kra pao, spring rolls, pad kee mao (drunken noodles), and Thai coconut curry.
 Remove flowers for best-tasting leaves, or keep them to feed the bees and butterflies.
 These non-hardy perennials are native to sunny, warm climates and will not withstand frost.
 Water regularly and provide good drainage.
 Don’t plant outdoors until late May.
 It is a good idea to vary where you plant your basil each year.
 Basil is susceptible to fungal diseases that accumulate in soil over time.
 Rotate your crops!